 This course develops competencies in utilizing formative and summative assessment practices and data to inform and guide curriculum development and instruction.
 Classroom and school-based assessment tools provide teachers with the knowledge and skills required to meet the needs of diverse learners.
-Embracing assessment is the first step towards "data-based" decision-making in education.
+Embracing assessment is the first step toward "data-based" decision making in education.

 This course reviews data related to the effectiveness of educational initiatives emphasizing evidence-based instructional design models used to assess and instruct students with diverse learning needs.
 Special attention is given to inclusion of traditionally underrepresented learner populations, i.e.: special education, LEP, economically disadvantaged, and ethnic minorities.

 Learners explore paradigm shifts, current trends and issues in popular and educational technology, and interpret how they have affected society, schools, teachers, and students.
 From the perspective of preparing students to be critical consumers of information and producers of knowledge in and out of the classroom, learners construct a historical timeline and discovery depicting shifts, trends, and issues in their own school/district Successful measures to manage the change process in educational reform are identified and applied to an appraisal of the timeline and discovery.
 Ethical and legal practices, including those related to intellectual freedom, privacy, and adaptive and assistive services are explored and applied to the evaluation of school technology policy and procedure manuals and the development of a technology mission statement.